Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 He took one step forward, the ball dragging through the sand.
 He could barely move his feet.
 Wouldn’t be able to walk a league in a day.
 Wouldn’t be able to run from anything.

-He scanned around him, looking for anything that might help, a possible salvation.
+He scanned around him, searching for anything that might help, a possible salvation.
 He didn’t have a clue what to do, or where to go, even if he could move.
 He was at the mercy of the desert once again.

 Thank you for reading Renryre Island Chapter I: The Bloodied Sands